What Is Student AI Anxiety?

 Not all degrees face the same level of disruption.
 Here's an honest, balanced assessment of how AI is reshaping different fields — and what students in each area should focus on.

 Notice a pattern?
 In every field, AI is taking over tasks, not roles.
 The students who will thrive aren't those who avoided AI — they're the ones who understand their field deeply enough to work with AI effectively.
+If you're in a creative field and feeling especially threatened, our guide to AI creative anxiety goes deeper into how artists, writers, and designers are adapting.
 Your degree teaches you that deep understanding.
 AI can't shortcut it.

 7 Practical Strategies for Managing AI Anxiety as a Student